 John's ministry is with inner-city young men, spending time with small groups of two or three young men at a time and teaching them how to renovate a house, have Bible study, etc. It has been extremely effective.
 He gets very close to the young men and has very strong input into their lives.

 John & Jude Tiersma-Watson

 John and Jude's ministry includes friendship evangelism, discipleship, and mentoring youth and their families in an immigrant barrio in central Los Angeles.
 They work to raise up leaders and train mentors and other long term missionaries.
 In addition, they create ministry tools that help multiply their influence and extend their efforts in this work.

 Matt & Tara M.

 Matt grew up and was baptized in Stone Hill Church.
 He and his wife Tara have served at a hospital in West Africa since 2008.
-Matt serves as a physician, Director of HIV programs, and missionary liaison to their hospital evangelists.
+Matt serves as a physician, Director of HIV programs, and liaison to their hospital chaplains.
 Tara coordinates homeschooling for their four children.

 Dan & Ginny Bryant

 Dan and Ginny had orientation in Conakry, Guinea before moving to the village where they have now lived since 2004.
 They have been involved primarily in language and culture study.
 They are involved in the lives of the people around them through ministries such as medical work, a school building project in the neighboring village, and other community development projects.
 They are also becoming involved in the national church in town.